How to Store Coffee Beans

 Freezing is a valid method for long-term preservation (exceeding one month), as it dramatically slows molecular activity.
 However, you must execute this correctly to avoid ruining the coffee through moisture contamination.

-1. Vacuum Seal: You must vacuum seal the beans to remove all air.
+1. Vacuum seal: You must vacuum seal the beans to remove all air.
 Standard freezer bags are insufficient as they allow odour transfer and freezer burn.

 3. Thawing: This is the most critical step.
-When you remove a batch from the freezer, you must allow it to return to room temperature completely before opening the seal.
-Opening a frozen bag causes immediate condensation on the beans, which destroys the coffee’s integrity.
+When you remove a batch from the freezer, allow it to return to room temperature completely before opening the seal.
+Opening a frozen bag causes immediate condensation on the beans, which destroys the coffee's integrity.

-Surface Area: Whole Bean vs. Ground
+Surface Area: Whole Bean vs Ground

+You should store coffee as whole beans whenever possible.
+Grinding increases the surface area of the coffee exponentially, by a factor of thousands.
 This increased surface area exposes the soluble compounds to oxygen immediately.
 Scientific analysis suggests that ground coffee loses approximately 60% of its aromatic volatiles within 15 minutes of grinding.
-For the optimal sensory experience, you must grind immediately prior to brewing.
+For the optimal sensory experience, grind immediately prior to brewing.

 The Freshness Window